wisskirchenj/budget-manager/README.md

 29.04.23 Stage 4 completed.
 Introduce BudgetState data class for application state.
 Serialize to file and deserialize on save and load menu options.

+29.04.23 Final Stage 5 completed.
+Add AnalyzeController to handle new Analyze-Menu Point, that allows filtered and sorted Purchase output and aggregation within Categories with an own submenu.
+Refactor ShowPurchaseController to factor out a PurchaseDisplayer used in both controllers.